ravikanth-tummala/RoamtestExample/README.md

 Subscribe (Added subscribe userId)</br>
 Start Tracking</br>

-Once you subscribe to other location, it  will display under the label field.
+Once you subscribe to other user location, it  will display under the label field.